Minimax Estimation of the $L_1$ Distance

 \subsection{Problem formulation}

 Statistical functionals are usually used to quantify the fundamental limits of data processing tasks such as data compression (e.g. Shannon entropy~\cite{Shannon1948}), data transmission (e.g. mutual information~\cite{Shannon1948}), estimation and testing~(e.g. Kullback--Leibler divergence~\cite[Thm.
 11.8.3]{Cover--Thomas2006}, $L_1$ distance~\cite[Chap.
-13]{Lehmann--Romano2005}), etc. They measure the difficulties of the corresponding data processing tasks and shed light on how much improvement one may expect beyond the current state-of-the-art approaches.
+13]{Lehmann--Romano2005}), etc. They measure the difficulties of the corresponding data processing tasks and provide benchmarks for constructive algorithms.
 In this sense, it is of great value to obtain accurate estimates of these functionals in various problems.

 In this paper, we consider estimating the $L_1$ distance between two discrete distributions $P = (p_1,p_2,\ldots,p_S), Q = (q_1,q_2,\ldots,q_S)$, which is defined as:

 Throughout we use the squared error loss, i.e., the risk function for an estimator $\hat{L}$ is defined as